Skip to main content

 120 mentions Positive Neutral Negative

-The music in *Bad Hotel* has received mixed reviews, with many players finding the procedurally generated soundscapes to be more annoying than enjoyable.
-While some appreciate the concept of music evolving based on gameplay, most agree that the resulting cacophony lacks melody and can become tedious and frustrating.
-Overall, the game's musical elements are seen as a gimmick that detracts from the experience rather than enhancing it.
+The music in *Bad Hotel* has received mixed reviews, with many players finding the procedural music generated by building rooms to be more annoying than enjoyable, often describing it as cacophonous and repetitive.
+While some appreciate the concept of creating music through gameplay, the execution has been criticized for lacking melody and coherence, leading to frustration rather than engagement.
+Overall, the game's musical elements seem to detract from the experience rather than enhance it, leaving players divided on its effectiveness.

-• “What I like most about it is the variation in rhythm and music based on the units you play.”
+• “What I like most about it is the variation on rhythm and music based on the units you play.”

 • “The beautiful artwork, quirky storyline, and frantic gameplay all work seamlessly together with a generative music system, which creates original music depending on the player’s actions and decisions.”